How It Started

 In celebration of 30 years of WITS, we are launching the 30th Anniversary Honor Roll, an opportunity for WITS supporters to join together and make a commitment to continue WITS legacy for the next 30 years.
 These gifts are a wonderful way to provide financial support for WITS' future, and recognize all the work that has led us to where we are today.

-Over the next several months, WITS will host events to celebrate the accomplishments of the past three decades.
+Over the next several months, WITS will host events to celebrate and continue the accomplishments of the past three decades.

 90s Themed Workout!